onzag/itemize/docs/advanced/text-specs.md

 ## Videos

-Videos are loaded via iframes, either from youtube or vimeo
+Videos are loaded via iframes, either from youtube or vimeo; by the text specs right now only those two clients are currently allowed, for security reasons, since `src` is a forbidden attribute.

 ### Youtube